-In Year 1 you will learn to use CIMA Sage accounting software and gain an official CIMA Sage user's certificate.
-Middlesex was the first university in the UK to provide certificated CIMA Sage training.
+Middlesex was the first university in the UK to provide certificated CIMA Sage training and you will learn to use CIMA Sage accounting software and gain an official CIMA Sage user's certificate.
 From the second year onwards you will choose from an extensive range of modules that explore the broader business environment, and gain an understanding of the pivotal role of accounting to the success of organisations across the globe.

 You will develop a set of transferable skills to support you on your career journey, such as advanced analytical thinking and problem solving.
 You will learn how to work effectively in teams as both a leader and collaborator and become a confident communicator both written and verbally, ensuring you can communicate effectively in a business environment.

 This module is an introduction to bookkeeping and financial accounting.
-Its main aim is to provide students with the basic techniques and skills required in order to record transactions by the method known in accounting as “double entry” and then prepare a set of single company accounts based on those records.
-Students will also start to be able to interpret the accounts prepared by others.
+Its main aim is to provide you with the basic techniques and skills required to record transactions by the method known in accounting as “double entry” and then prepare a set of single company accounts based on those records.
+You will also start to be able to interpret the accounts prepared by others.

 This module provides a thorough grounding of the basic statistical methods and computer software for the analysis and presentation of accounting and economic date.
-It caters for students with some prior mathematical knowledge, and while students are expected to complete mathematical calculations by hand and using a computer the emphasis is on the interpretation and communication of quantitative results.
+It caters for those with some prior mathematical knowledge, and while you are expected to complete mathematical calculations by hand and using a computer, the emphasis is on the interpretation and communication of quantitative results.

-This module aims to provide students with an understanding of economics from a business perspective.
-This includes an understanding of how competition, the behaviour of the financial markets and government economic policy can influence an organisation as well as providing the ability to apply economic theory in both microeconomic and macroeconomic contexts.
+This module aims to provide you with an understanding of economics from a business perspective.
+This includes an understanding of how competition, the behaviour of the financial markets and government economic policy can influence an organisation.
+You will also gain the ability to apply economic theory in both microeconomic and macroeconomic contexts.

-This module aims to develop knowledge of accounting by introducing issues which involve more than one possible accounting treatment and which are therefore inherently controversial.
-The module grounds the accounting work in a conceptual, regulatory and governance context, using examples derived from UK, US and International Financial Reporting Standards.
-It also examines the impact of accounting treatment on the analysis of profitability, liquidity and solvency.
-Students will enhance their ability to read and analyse the financial statements of quoted companies and to identify areas which may be the focus of creative accounting by management.
-The module encourages students to adopt a critical attitude to the quality of corporate reporting, particularly in areas of non-mandatory narrative disclosures such as corporate social responsibility and governance.
+This module aims to develop your knowledge of financial accounting techniques and practices by introducing issues which involve more than one possible accounting treatment and examine the impact of international regulatory frameworks.
+You are encouraged to adopt a critical attitude to the quality of corporate reporting, particularly in areas of non-mandatory narrative disclosures such as corporate social responsibility and governance.

-This module examines the use of management accounting information and its influence on management behaviour and decision making.
-It will provide students with an opportunity to use, interpret and analyse management accounting techniques and enable students to consider their wider and strategic uses.
-The module will explore the impact on organisations of strategic issues of management accounting.
+This module examines the application of management accounting information and its influence on management behaviour and decision making.
+It will provide you with an opportunity to apply, interpret and analyse management accounting techniques and enable you to consider their wider and strategic uses.
+The module will explore the impact on organisations of strategic issues of contemporary management accounting.

 This module will examine the laws regulating the conduct of business and business organisations.
 The first part of the module sets the context and provides essential material on English Business law (English Legal system, Contract, Tort & Employment) whilst the second part covers Company law and Corporate Governance.